 In order to reinstate your drivers license following the expiration of a period of suspension, or to obtain a restricted license, you must secure minimum liability coverage on your vehicle.
 In the event that you do not own a motor vehicle, you must purchase a “non-owners” liability coverage.
 The cost of the filing is based on the severity of your driving record, your location of residence, and your length of driving experience.
 If you are not aware of what may be on your driving record, you can purchase a copy from the DMV.
 Normally an SR-22 filing period lasts for three years.
 Although, sometimes the DMV enforces stricter laws, and the terms can be extended.

-We often get asked how long a DUI in San Diego will stay on someones record.
+We often get asked how long a alcohol or marijuana DUI in San Diego will stay on someones record.
 The violation is prior-able for 10 years, meaning that if you are convicted of a subsequent DUI, and the violation date of the second drunk driving San Diego charge is within 10 years of the violation date of the first DUI, then the second DUI will be charged and punished as a DUI with a prior.
 After the period of your probation is terminated, which lasts for five years, you can usually obtain an expungement.
 But an expungement does not actually remove the DUI conviction from your record.
 Instead, it simply allows you to withdraw your guilty plea and obtain dismissal.
-But even though your record reflects a dismissal, the original conviction remains, advised a DUI attorney in San Diego.
+But even though your record reflects a dismissal, the original conviction remains, advised a DUI attorney in San Diego about expungement.